For the value of Qantas points, see What are Qantas points worth?

 The advantage of using your points in this way is that you can book any flight with unsold seats (hence Any Seat) so availability is much better than with reward flights.
 You also don’t need to worry if you’re a few points short as you can use cash to pay the difference (hence Points + Pay).

-However, 0.6 cents per point is abysmal compared to the value you can often obtain from reward flights.
 For that reason, Any Seat and Points + Pay really only make sense if you’re points rich and cash poor.
 Almost everyone else would be better off saving their points for reward flights.

 Upgrades with points